Oblarg/docs/CommandScreensteps/Intro.md

 aButton.whenPressed(runIntake);
 ```

-In contrast, in and ordinary *imperative* program, the user would need to check the button state every iteration, and perform the appropriate action based on the state of the button.
+In contrast, in an ordinary *imperative* program, the user would need to check the button state every iteration, and perform the appropriate action based on the state of the button.

 ```java
 if(button.get()) {